 How will the experience at the new arena compare to Oracle Arena?

-The Warriors remain committed to the fan experience at Oracle Arena.
-More investment has been dedicated to significant arena upgrades this offseason than any offseason since the arena was completely renovated in 1997.
-In addition to the WiFi that was installed last season, scheduled upgrades include a new high-definition scoreboard and state-of-the-art digital displays throughout the facility.
+The Warriors remain committed to the fan experience at Oracle Arena, with continued investment focused on significant arena upgrades.
+Recent upgrades have included a new high-definition scoreboard, full in-arena Wifi, state-of-the-art digital displays throughout the facility, new theater boxes, a second row of floor seats and a new VIP Club.
 Nevertheless, it remains a fact that the Warriors have the oldest home court in the NBA.
 Our new arena will be equipped with state-of-the-art features, amenities and emerging technologies for our fans, who will also benefit from its prime location on San Francisco Bay.